I'm a mom of two, super-powered by a degree in biochemistry and a lot of first-hand experience!

 Decorate tissue paper boxes (Kleenex boxes) as dinosaur feet.
 Cut kitchen sponges into triangles and hot glue these onto the front of the box to create dinosaur claws.
 Have the children wear the boxes on their feet and have a dinosaur foot relay race!

-Dinosaur Party Snack Ideas
+Dinosaur Party Food Ideas

 - Make simple party sandwiches (jelly sandwiches are often appreciated by kids) and cut them into the shape of dinosaur feet.
 Place the sandwiches on a long platter so they resemble dinosaur tracks across the table.